Select a School

 Reintegration to Home ‘Resident’ School Criteria

 The following guidelines are recommended criteria used to help the IEP team determine the most appropriate course of action in meeting the student’s individual needs.
-Students may earn the recommendation to be considered for re-integration to the main building by:
+Students may earn the recommendation to be considered for re-integration to the main building through an IEP meeting when data indicates Frost may be providing too much support.
+Data used to help determine the level of support a student needs include:

 1. Passing all classes, C’s or better